act-rules/act-rules.github.io/_rules/table-headers-attribute-refer-to-data-cells-a25f45.md

 ## Assumptions

 - This test assumes that the `headers` attribute is only used to identify table headers.
 If other information is included in the `headers` attribute, the rule may fail on issues that are not accessibility concerns.
 For example, if `headers` is used to include information for script, this rule may not be accurate.
-- This test assumes that tables using `headers` id associations are intended as data rather than [layout table](#layout-table).
 - This test assumes that if the IDs of the `headers` attribute, do not live up to the expectations in this rule, the browser will try to calculate a default header from the [algorithm for assigning header cells](https://html.spec.whatwg.org/multipage/tables.html#header-and-data-cell-semantics).

 ## Accessibility Support